alexwlchan/alexwlchan.net/src/_posts/2017/2017-09-11-ode-to-docopt.md

 And argparse is complicated -- I never get it right first time.

 {%
-  slide_image
-  :deck => "docopt",
-  :slide => 4,
+  slide_image2
+  filename="slide4.png"
-  :alt => "A quote from Kenneth Reitz: “If you have to refer to the documentation every time you use a module, find (or build) a new module.”."
+  alt="A quote from Kenneth Reitz: “If you have to refer to the documentation every time you use a module, find (or build) a new module.”."
 %}

 Let's reflect on [this wisdom][wisdom] from Kenneth Reitz.